 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed under section two of this page.

-7. How we test this website
+- How we test this website

 This website is tested every 7 days.
 The tests are carried out by the Middlesbrough Council Digital team using online accessibility reporting tools and manual testing.
 Required changes that are discovered as a result of these tests will be implemented within two months.

-8. Non-compliance with the accessibility regulations and what we are doing to improve accessibility
+- What we are doing to improve accessibility

 This statement was prepared on 16/06/2020.
-It was last updated on 19/06/2020.
+It was last updated on 11/08/2022.